An Implanted Supported Denture – Ideal When Your Bone Structure is Inadequate

 It normally takes a couple of appointments for the implant supported dentures to be in place and they can be fitted even if there have not been natural teeth in the mouth for a period of time.
 It is unlikely that the job will be short, as it is estimated that it can take up to several months to heal in the bone depending on your bone quality.
 If bone quality is an issue then there may be need for additional treatment including bone grafting, sinus lifts, or bone augmentation.

 One of the first visits after the initial consultation will see the implants placed in the bone.
 In the second visit generally after healing of the implant areas the denture will be developed and attached to the implants.
 During this time a possible temporary denture may be fabricated to aid in aesthetics.
 Once ample healing time has been performed the permanent dentures are ready for final fitting.
 Once final instructions are given you are soon ready to try out your new dental implant supported denture smile.

 What are the signs that you need implant supported dentures?

 The main reason that implant supported dentures are needed is because some people struggle to deal with the dentures that are loose or hurt the gum and bone areas.
 Some patients will place a lot of adhesive that is meant to keep them in place for the entire day leading to uncomfortable situations.
 It is agreed that there must be a better way of fitting dentures and dentists have found another option available with implant supported dentures.

 As dentures can fall out and be damaged it is important to keep them as secure as possible.
-Safety and maintenance of dental restorations is high priority because here at URBN Dental we want the best for you for the long run.
+Safety and maintenance of dental restorations is high priority because here at URBN Dental we want highly recommended for you for the long run.
 By keeping up with your normal 6 month dental check-ups and routine cleanings we will be sure you are on the right track.
-Home care and strong oral hygiene is still recommended even without teeth to be sure your oral health is the best it can be.
+Home care and strong oral hygiene is still recommended even without teeth to be sure your oral health is highly recommended it can be.